roosta/colors/README.md

 ## Disclaimer

 I'm not the author of each palette, just some.
-I've gathered, mixed and matched from various sites over the years, and unfortunatly I haven't always tracked the orignal author or origin.
+I've gathered, mixed and matched from various sites over the years, and unfortunately I haven't always tracked the original author or origin.

 ## Licence